infoatgodreams/GoDreams-Repository/Volume 1/Roll Ups/Child Safety/Child Safety.md

 ## SEXUAL SIGNS OF ABUSE
 According to Rainbow Homes [^6], these are the signs of Sexual Abuse
-1. Difficulty walking/sitting- unexplained rashes or pain
+- Difficulty walking/sitting- unexplained rashes or pain
-2. Refuses to change in front of other children
+- Refuses to change in front of other children
-3. Demonstrates excessive, exaggerated sexual curiosity
+- Demonstrates excessive, exaggerated sexual curiosity
-4. Avoids conversations related to sexuality
+- Avoids conversations related to sexuality
-5. Pays either excessive or no attention to their body
+- Pays either excessive or no attention to their bod
-6. Reduced self care and grooming
+- Reduced self care and grooming
-7. Becomes pregnant or gets an STD
+- Becomes pregnant or gets an ST
-8. Medical complaints such as UTI
+- Medical complaints such as UTI

-# PREVENTION OF ABUSE
+# PREVENTION OF HARM

 ## LOGISTICAL ARRANGEMENTS FOR CHILD SAFETY
 - The CCI needs to be free from chemical, noise, air, etc., pollution; and
 - Free from hazardous physical structures like wells, swamps, unprotected ponds, open sewers, deep ditches etc.
-- According to Ethiopian[^5] Guidelines:
+- ### According to Ethiopian[^5] Guidelines:
 	-  **For a small home**
 		 - A self-contained home in a childcare institution shall not have more than three bedrooms for the children and one for the home mother.
 		 - The number of children residing in one bedroom shall not exceed four.